EPCCed/DAwHPC/ApacheSpark/README.md

 ## Start a Spark cluster

-Modify the slurm script: add the correct account code to `#SBATCH --account=` and define the correct location for `$WORK_DIR`.
+Modify the slurm job submission script `spark_cluster.slurm`: add the correct account code to `#SBATCH --account=` and define the correct location for `$WORK_DIR`.
 Choose the size of your cluster by specifying the number of nodes `#SBATCH --nodes=<N>`.
 The cluster created by the script will have one master node and `N-1` worker nodes.
 Adjust other slurm parameters such as time, partition and qos as required.

 Then submit the job:
 ```